 2. Purchasing Too Many Individual Stocks

-Another sign is if you hold too many individual stocks.
+Another sign of over-diversification is if you hold too many individual stocks.
 Not only will this become a headache when you file taxes, but it also demands a ton of your time with due diligence.
 The worst part is that you weaken your portfolio’s performance when you hold multiple positions.
 Your portfolio will likely mimic the stock index instead of producing significant gains.

 3. Overusing Multimanager Products